microlithix/AnsiParser/Doc/docs/ControlSequences.md

 "\u001b[38;2;150;150;150;48;2;20;20;20"
 ```

-Both of these non-compliant implementations can be referred to as "legacy SGR parameters", and both <xref:Microlithic.Text.Ansi.AnsiStreamParser> and <xref:Microlithic.Text.Ansi.AnsiStringParser> will detect them and automatically convert them into the standardized format.
+Both of these non-compliant implementations can be referred to as "legacy SGR parameters", and both <xref:Microlithix.Text.Ansi.AnsiStreamParser> and <xref:Microlithix.Text.Ansi.AnsiStringParser> will detect them and automatically convert them into the standardized format.

-If you wish to disable this automatic conversion and process all of the parameters in their native form, you can supply an instance of an <xref:Microlithic.Text.Ansi.AnsiParserSettings> record to the parser constructor with its <xref:Microlithic.Text.Ansi.AnsiParserSettings.PreserveLegacySGRParameters> property set to `true`.
+If you wish to disable this automatic conversion and process all of the parameters in their native form, you can supply an instance of an <xref:Microlithix.Text.Ansi.AnsiParserSettings> record to the parser constructor with its <xref:Microlithix.Text.Ansi.AnsiParserSettings.PreserveLegacySGRParameters> property set to `true`.